jooby-project/jooby/md/req.md

 3) body: */user* and params are *formurlenconded* or *multipart*

-Now, let's suppose a very poor API design and we have a route handler that accept an **id** param in the 3 forms:
+Now, let's suppose a very poor API design where we have a route handler that accept an **id** param in the 3 forms:

 A call like: